October Health – 2025 Report

 How mental health affects the 18-24 demographic differently

-Workplace Tip: Introducing resources like October’s digital group sessions on stress management and resilience can help young employees build coping skills early in their careers.
+Panda’s digital group sessions and assessments can help young employees build coping skills and resilience during this transitional phase.

 Data from October Health